 Red Sea Marine Ecosystems Project

-Coral reefs are perhaps Red Sea’s most distinct and sensitive habitat, by far supporting the greatest biodiversity in the area.
+Coral reefs are one of the Red Sea’s most distinct and sensitive habitats, by far supporting the greatest biodiversity in the area.
 The Red Sea has some of the most attractive, intact, well developed and biologically diverse coral assemblages in the world.
-Although many reef areas in the Red Sea are still in a pristine state, threats are increasing rapidly and reefs are being damaged by coastal development and other human activities
+Although many reef areas in the Red Sea are still in a pristine state, threats are increasing rapidly and reefs are being damaged by coastal development and other human activities.

 The goals of Red Sea Marine Ecosystems Project are:

 • To introduce you to the Ecosystem Concept.
 Aquatic and Terrestrial Ecosystems and their functions.
 And to further learn more about the main marine ecosystems of the Red Sea, their functions and habitats.

 •To raise awareness about the ecological roles and main threats to marine ecosystems.